boombox-LMS/b5x/README.md

 </short-text-question>
 ```

-... will display like this in your student's browser:
+... will display a one-line text input in the user's browser below the prompt "What is your name?".

-TODO: image, and add a little bit more markup up top

 Boombox LMS can store the user's response, execute conditional logic based on the response content, and more.